Why Is the Vagus Nerve Important To Your Health?

 This magnified image from the colored coded nerve chart (earlier in this article) shows you the heart and the nerves associated with the three different brains.
 You can see all three of them are connected to the heart.

 The heart, lungs, and facial nerves are vital for switching ON or OFF different states/survival strategies.
-Therefore, the key to turning on the New Vagus and keeping it on is to engage in reciprocal interactions with other people and through personal practices that exercise the nerves of the heart, lungs, and face.
-Exercising the components of the Social Engagement System (The Calm Down Brain) are toned through exercises it is easier for your unconscious to use this survival strategy rather than recruiting fight & flight or shutdown.
+Therefore, the key to turning on the New Vagus and keeping it on is to deepen your connection to other people with cooperative and reciprocal interactions and through personal practices that exercise the nerves of the heart, lungs, and face.
+When the components of the Social Engagement System (The Calm Down Brain) are toned through exercises it is easier for your unconscious to use this survival strategy rather than recruiting fight & flight or shutdown.
 These exercises must engage the facial muscles, including hearing, eyesight, voice, and breath.

 When you find yourself under the influence of the Action Brain and Shutdown Brain too often and for too long, the solution is to exercise the components of the Social Engagement System by regularly connecting with other people who already have access to their New Vagus/Social Engagement System and doing self-care practices.
 An example of self-care is breathing exercises.
 You’re exercising your face, heart, and lungs while practicing breath work like pranayama.
-Pranayama and other breath practices are effective because they vary how you use your face and breath challenging your subconscious nervous system to change your vagal tone to adapt.
-Therefore, personal practice and highly reciprocal social interactions stimulate your New Vagus and make it easier for it to turn on and stay on.
+Pranayama and other breath practices are effective because they vary how you use your face and breath, challenging your subconscious nervous system to change your vagal tone to adapt.
+Therefore, personal practice and highly reciprocal social interactions stimulate your New Vagus and make it easier to turn on and stay on.

-The Polyvagal Practice Self-Awareness Guide aims to help you identify which of the survival states you’re in at any given moment.
-When you recognize which of your three brains is dominant, you can better determine whether your response to a person or situation is functional and whether it makes your life better or worse.
-And then, you may be motivated to do practices that help shift your subconscious reaction to a specific event, person, or situation.
+The Polyvagal Practice Self-Awareness Guide aims to help you identify the survival states you’re in at any given moment.
+When you recognize which of your three brains is dominant, you can better determine whether your response to a person or situation is helpful and whether it makes your life worse.
+And then, you may be motivated to do practices that help shift your unhealthy subconscious reaction to a specific event, person, or situation.
 Over time you can gain more skill in navigating yourself and others in a way that creates social safety for everyone and deepens your relationships for mutual support and well-being.
 A shift in the quality of your social connections is the most powerful way to improve your health outcomes.

-For examples of practices that support the activation of the New Vagus for greater stress resilience and health check out these videos and articles:
+For examples of practices that support the activation of the New Vagus/greater stress resilience and health, check out these videos and articles: